HLTH Code Complete Meal is a delicious shake that fuels your body with essential proteins, healthy fats, vitamins, minerals, and probiotics.

 - Cobalamin – also known as Vitamin B12, water-soluble, needed for new cell formation and the nervous system

 While there’s a good chance you’re receiving more than enough of most vitamins, there are also a variety of vitamins that most people are deficient in.
-To ensure your body isn’t low in any one vitamin, you should visit your doctor regularly for blood work.
+You should visit your doctor regularly for blood work to ensure your body isn’t low in any one vitamin.

-Let’s take a look at the various different minerals included in the HLTH Code formula:
+Let’s take a look at the various minerals included in the HLTH Code formula:

 - Calcium – macromineral, needed for bone health, dental health, muscle relaxation and contractions, nerve function, blood clotting, blood pressure, and the immune system